Can you get a mortgage with bad credit? There are certainly options for those in need of a bad credit mortgage in Ottawa.

-Those with a credit score of fair of below would be considered by a traditional lender as someone with bad credit.
+Those with a credit score of fair or below would be considered by a traditional lender as someone with bad credit.
 You may need to seek a bad credit mortgage option.

 With bad credit there are options.
 An option to still have access to lower rates and traditional lenders would be by adding a qualified cosigner.
 When a cosigner is added the lender will also focus on their financial picture to help offset any challenges that you may have in your finances.

-Another option is to look to a private mortgage.
+Another option is to look for a private mortgage.
 These lenders can assist with a bad credit mortgage.
 Private lenders can be a great stepping stone solution to help you into a home while you are working on building your credit.
 Even though their rates are higher, there is value in paying down the mortgage, having the house appreciate in value, building your credit score with good payments and so on.
 The best thing to do is to look at the mortgage payment with a private lender and ask if you think you would be comfortable with that payment for a few years.
 If the answer is yes, then this may be an option for you.